What’s the Buzz

 Maintain good personal hygiene in the genital area.

-Last but not least, it’s important to be proactive about your health.
+Last but not least, it’s essential to be proactive about your health.
 Keep all your healthcare appointments.
 This will ensure that health conditions that can cause foul-smelling urine (yeast infection, urinary tract infection, excess glucose) are diagnosed and treated in a timely manner.

 References: